 Geumjeong-san 금정산 Busan City, City Parks, 802m (including Sanggye-bong, Sanghak-san, Baekyang-san, Eumgwang-san, Gubong-san and Yongdu-san)

 These 9 mountains are the ones I have judged to be Korea's holiest, by the criteria explained on this page and my 20 years of visiting them and studying this subject.
-They break down in a convenient and balanced split between 5 in the central and western regions and 4 in the eastern regions (mostly, the Taebaek Range and its southern extension now dubbed the "Yeongnam Alps", going as far west in the southern region as the Nakdong River.
+They break down in a convenient and balanced split between 5 in the central and western regions and 4 in the eastern regions (meaning the Taebaek Range and its southern extension now dubbed the Nakdong-Jeongmaek or "Yeongnam Alps"), going as far west in the southern region as the Nakdong River.
 They are listed here North-to-South.
-Only six mountains from the Democratic People's Republic of Korea (North Korea) are listed, due to our lack of information about historical and current mountain-worship traditions there; those six are labled "DPRK".
+Only three mountains from the Democratic People's Republic of Korea (North Korea) are listed, due to our lack of information about historical and current mountain-worship traditions there; those 3 are labled "DPRK".
 Click on the name to see my photos and discussion of that mountain and its San-shin shrines.